Introduction

 Millimeter VLBI offers a much higher angular resolution than ground or space based VLBI at centimeter wavelengths and has another very significant advantage: in the spectral mm-bands it is possible to study emission regions which appear self-absorbed (and are therefore invisible) at longer wavelengths.
 This has important consequences for a better understanding of the physical processes acting in Active Galactic Nuclei (AGN) and in the vicinity of supermassive Black Holes.

-After years of continuous development and technical improvement, mm-VLBI is now able to provide good quality images in the 3mm band, with an angular resolution of typically 50-70 micro-arcseconds.
-At shorter wavelengths the VLBI technique is still being developed and limited to fewer VLBI antennas.
-It is also not yet available to the broader community (e.g. VLBI with the EHT at 230 GHz (1.3 mm)).
-Global mm-VLBI allows compact galactic and extragalactic radio sources to be imaged DIRECTLY with an angular resolution which is unsurpassed by any other present astronomical imaging method.
+After years of continuous development and technical improvement, mm-VLBI is now able to provide good quality images in the mm-bands, with an angular resolution of typically 50-70 micro-arcseconds at 3.5 mm wavelength.
+At shorter wavelengths the VLBI technique is being developed further but at present is limited to fewer VLBI antennas.
+The Event Horizon Telescope (EHT) observes at 230 GHz and future observations at 260 GHz and 345 GHz are planned.
+Global mm-VLBI allows the imaging of compact galactic and extragalactic radio sources with an angular resolution which is unsurpassed by any other present astronomical imaging method.

-The "Global mm-VLBI Array" has been set up by a group of radio observatories interested in performing astronomical VLBI observations at millimeter wavelengths and with open access for the scientific community.
-The intention is that this "network" should perform regular, coordinated global VLBI observations in the 3mm band.
-As a successor to the former CMVA (Coordinated Millimeter VLBI Array), the "Global mm-VLBI Array" offers to the User Community a large VLBI network combining the most sensitive radio telescopes, and hence an improved sensitivity and image fidelity in the resulting VLBI maps.
+The "Global mm-VLBI Array" (GMVA) has been set up by a group of radio observatories interested in performing regular astronomical VLBI observations at millimeter wavelengths and with open access for the scientific community.
+The GMVA offers to the User Community a large and constantly growing VLBI network combining the most sensitive radio telescopes in the mm-band, and hence an improved sensitivity and image fidelity in the resulting micro-arcsecond scale resolution VLBI images.

-As the success of the "Global mm-VLBI Array" depends on the scientific results it will produce, we invite all interested scientists to make use of it.
+As the success of the GMVA depends on the scientific results it will produce, we invite all interested scientists to make use of it.
 Please see the other documents and links on this web page for further and more detailed information.

 Back Home